learn-co-curriculum/java-mod-2-inheritance/README.md

 method!
 The `Cat` and the `Parrot` objects can also use their own methods, like `useLitter()` and `startFlying()`.

-We can also that invoking the `Animal` class' constructor using the keyword `super` worked as well!
-When the `super()` method is called in the `Parrot` constructor, `Parrot()`, it initializes the `name` variable to "unknown" - like it does in the `Animal` class' constructor!
+We can also see that using the `super()` method to invoke the `Animal` constructor worked well too!
+When the `super()` method is called in the `Parrot` constructor, it initializes the `name` variable to "unknown" - like it does in the `Animal` class' constructor!
 So when we instantiate a new `Parrot` object and access its name, we print out that the name is "unknown".

 ## Method Overriding

-Maybe we want to personalize how our `Cat` eats?
+Maybe we want to personalize how our `Cat` eats.
 But the `Animal` class already defines an `eat()` method... so how can we customize it to fit the `Cat` a little better?